-Price: Admission is $45, but you can get an e-coupon for $28 here.
+Price: Admission is $45, but you can get a coupon online.
 Make sure your email address is on there, or it’s invalid.
 Apparently the valet attendants have $30 coupons as well.
 At time of posting, other services were:

 -Body scrub ($50 plus $10 tip and taxes)